GraceInAuburn/VideoTeam/VideoEditingWorkflow.md

     1. Eric will try to create these for you in advance.
 2. Capture the video on camera to the two memory cards, Card A for 9:00 and Card B for 10:45
 3. There are two ways to copy the footage over:
-    1. Insert the Card into the Memory Card reader on the GCC1219 Video Editing Computer
+    1. Insert the Card into the Memory Card reader (by the monitors) on the GCC1219 Video Editing Computer
         1. Open the Canon XF Utility or download and install it, for the Canon xf305 camera.
         2. Highlight all the clips in the top window by dragging over them with the mouse or shift clicking.
         3. With the clips you want exported click the Edit Menu > Export to MXF&hellip;